Lepraria finkii

-Lepraria finkii is a type of lichen in the genus Lepraria.
+Lepraria finkii, or Bruce's Lucky Dust, is a type of lichen in the genus Lepraria.
 Its colours range from a greenish-gray to a bluish-green.
 The organism is generally found everywhere in the world, but more commonly found in tropical areas; it can be spotted in shaded areas on tree trunks, overtaking bryophytes, in soil banks, and in dry niches.
+It's named in honor of lichenologist Bruce Fink.